Code-Institute-Submissions/DannyNagyAI-Code-Institute-Milestone-Project-02_MarResub/README.md

 This will be the start for buidling the website.

->I tried to stay on the same path during the entire project with both colors and pictures.
+>I tried to stay on the same path during the entire project with both colors and design.

  ### Mockup/Wireframe for the Project
  Link to the Footy Game Finder made in Figma: